Grade A: Easy to Medium

 Easy trekking by Himalayan standards is usually up to 2000m.
-There are many ups and downs on well-maintained trails. this sort of trip is best fitted to those that lead a fairly active life.
+There are many ups and downs on well-maintained trails.
+This sort of trip is the best suited for those that lead a quite active life.
 The trek takes about 3 to 7 days, walking about 4 to five hours each day.

-This involves longer treks (five to 10 days) on maintained trails.
-This sort of trek includes day excursions to higher elevations, that it's advisable to possess some previous hill-walking experience.
-On these treks, we generally achieve an altitude between 900m to 3000m in medium to hard treks.
+It involves longer treks (five to 10 days) on maintained trails.
+This type of trek includes day excursions to higher elevations, so it's advisable to possess some previous hill-walking experience.
+We generally achieve an altitude between 900m to 3000m in medium to hard treks.

 These treks must be fully supported.
-We climb to altitudes between 3500 and 5000m, there are overnight stays at altitudes above 4000m.
-For this trek, trekkers should be fit and enthusiastic hill walkers prepared to tackle difficult terrain in remote areas..
+We climb to altitudes between 3500 and 5000m.
+There are overnight stays at an altitude above 4000m.
+For this trek, trekkers must be fit, enthusiastic hill walkers to tackle rough terrain in remote areas.

-This trek is best described as Alpine, and suitable is suitable for those in excellent health, capable of carrying a backpack, when required.
-The trek covers very remote areas, traveling over snow-covered passes at an altitudes of up to 6500m. you'll got to axes and crampons.
-No strenuous trek should be undertaken without medical clearance.
+We describe this trek as an Alpine suitable for those in excellent health and capable of carrying a backpack when required.
+The trek covers most of the remote areas, traveling over snow-covered passes at an altitude of up to 6500m.
+You will get to axes and crampons.
+You are not allowed to perform strenuous treks without medical clearance.